wearefrank/ladybug/CONTRIBUTING.md

 Setups without ladybug-ff-test-webapp of Ladybug and/or Frank!Framework require the following steps to run:

 1. Ensure that the `pom.xml` files of the projects reference each other.
 The only exception is a ladybug-frontend instance starting separately with NodeJS.
 Not relevant if a pre-built Frank!Framework version is used.
 2. Configure the Frank!Runner to properly do the Maven build and to properly start Apache Tomcat.
+This is explained below.
 3. Run the Maven build of ladybug-frontend separately (is not automated by the Frank!Runner) if applicable.
 4. Start the appropriate `restart.bat` script to build and run the Frank!Framework or ladybug-test-webapp.
 5. If applicable, configure and start the separate ladybug-frontend running with NodeJS.

 Setups with ladybug-ff-test-webapp should be run as follows:

-1. Use steps 1-4 to of the previous list to build the Frank!Framework (if no pre-built version).
+6. Use steps 1-4 to of the previous list to build the Frank!Framework (if no pre-built version).
-2. Update the `pom.xml` of ladybug-ff-test-webapp to reference the right Frank!Framework version.
+7. Update the `pom.xml` of ladybug-ff-test-webapp to reference the right Frank!Framework version.
-3. Configure the build of ladybug-ff-test-webapp.
+8. Configure the build of ladybug-ff-test-webapp.
-4. Run its `restart.bat` file to start it (delegates to the Frank!Runner to deploy the executable in Apache Tomcat).
+9. Run its `restart.bat` file to start it (delegates to the Frank!Runner to deploy the executable in Apache Tomcat).

-### Adjusting `pom.xml`
+### Adjusting `pom.xml` (steps 1 and 7)

 This step has been partly automated.
 See directory `frank-runner/specials/util/syncPomVersions`.
 This directory holds an ANT script.
 There are `.sh` and `.bat` scripts to execute the goals of this ANT script.
 For example, under Linux (or MinGW) you can execute `run.sh` to adjust your checkouts of Ladybug and the Frank!Framework.
 It causes the `pom.xml` of your Ladybug checkout to reference your checkout of ladybug-frontend.
 It also adjusts `frankframework/ladybug/pom.xml` so that your checkout of the Frank!Framework references your checkout of ladybug.
 By choosing the right script, you can choose which of the `pom.xml` files are adjusted and which ones are left alone.

-### Configuring the Frank!Runner
+### Configuring the Frank!Runner (steps 2 and 8)

 To start a pre-existing build of the Frank!Framework (available as local Maven artifact or on a Nexus server), use the ANT script in the root directory of the Frank!Runner.
 That script loads properties from a file `build.properties` that should be placed in the root directory of the Frank!Runner.
 You can configure `projects.dir` and `project.dir` to reference to your Frank application.
 See the Frank!Runner README for details: https://github.com/wearefrank/frank-runner/blob/master/README.md.
+If you want to run the Frank!Framework or ladybug-test-webapp on a different port, set `tomcat.connector.port`.

 To build Ladybug and the Frank!Framework locally, you have to work with folders `frank-runner/specials/ladybug` and `frank-runner/specials/iaf-webapp`.
-Both of these directories hold and ANT scripts that can be executed on the command line by `.bat` and `.sh` scripts. `frank-runner/specials/ladybug` runs the Maven build of the Ladybug checkout and applies options you provide in a file `build.properties`, see below.
+Both of these directories contain ANT scripts that can be executed on the command line by `.bat` and `.sh` scripts. `frank-runner/specials/ladybug` runs the Maven build of the Ladybug checkout and applies options you provide in a file `build.properties`, see below.
 Then it delegates to `frank-runner/specials/iaf-webapp` in case the Frank!Framework participates in your test.

 The ANT script of `frank-runner/specials/iaf-webapp` runs the Maven build of the Frank!Framework and applies options you provide in a file `build.properties`, see below.
 After this, it delegates to the root directory of the Frank!Runner to deploy the Frank!Framework to Apache Tomcat and to start it.